Who is protected from religion or belief harassment and the first steps you should take if you think you are being subjected to such harassment.

 Further, a third of Muslim students surveyed by the NUS in Further and Higher Education in 2017 have experienced abuse or crime at their place of study in the UK, with most victims believing it was motivated by Islamophobia.

 The school/college values and environment should enable every student to feel included and that they belong, but there are debates on how this can be achieved.
-The NEU ‘Barriers’ report found a higher proportion of BME pupils at schools was associated with a lower proportion of teachers feeling that the ‘school was an inclusive and welcoming environment for students of all ethnic backgrounds’.
+The NEU ‘Barriers’ report found a higher proportion of Black pupils at schools was associated with a lower proportion of teachers feeling that the ‘school was an inclusive and welcoming environment for students of all ethnic backgrounds’.

 Additionally the rush to comply with ‘Prevent’ statutory duties can increase anxiety for all students and the feelings of ‘otherness’ for Muslim and Asian students who are often stereotyped as one and the same.
 Muslim children are in danger of seeing themselves as the problem and internalising Islamophobia.